Each shooter must have paid a Day Use fee, or possess an Annual Pass, an active military ID, or a RVSSA Purple Heart Pass.

-Unless reserved for training or otherwise stated all general shooting on Public Ranges will practiced from sitting or standing positions – NO prone, squatting, or kneeling shooting.
+Unless reserved for training or otherwise stated all general shooting on Public Ranges will be practiced from sitting or standing positions – NO prone, squatting, or kneeling shooting.

 Follow cease-fire procedures.
 No handling of firearms when anyone is down-range.